 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-Output 1: Rehabilitation of Vose-Khovaling road completed on 14 July 2017, while rehabilitation of Sayron -Karamyk road section is ongoing with expected completion by 31 October 2017.
+Output 1: Rehabilitation of Vose-Khovaling road completed on 14 July 2017, while rehabilitation of Sayron-Karamyk was completed in October 2017.

-Output 2: Rehabilitation of feeder roads started in June 2017 with expected completion by 31 October 2017; contract for design, supply, installation, operations and maintenance of the roadside solar PV facilities was signed in November 2016 and expected to be completed by 31 October 2017.
+Output 2: Rehabilitation of feeder roads completed in June 2018, defect liability period is ongoing; contract for design, supply, installation, operations and maintenance of the roadside solar PV facilities was completed in October 2017.

-Output 3: Performance-based road maintenance contracts will be procured with government own funds upon completion of road rehabilitation; road safety awareness program is on-going.
+Output 3: Two performance-based road maintenance contracts were procured with government own funds in February 2018; road safety awareness program completed.

-On 4 August 2017, ADB approved minor change in project scope to allow utilization of grant savings for rehabilitation of Khovaling Baljuvon Kangurt road and associated extension of the grant closing date until 31 October 2019.
-Procurement of new civil work package will start in Q3, 2017.
+On 4 August 2017, ADB approved minor change in project scope to allow utilization of grant savings for rehabilitation of Khovaling-Baljuvon-Kangurt road and associated extension of the grant closing date until 31 October 2019.
+Civil works started in June 2018.